jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 No.

-#### Did we mention it's a Tesla?
+#### Not even if it's a Tesla?

-That would be a nice perk (assuming it's not a white one.
-I don't like white cars), but not in exchange for anything on my checklist.
+No, though if you can match the above **and** throw in a Tesla then I'm all ears.
+Except if it's a white one.

 ### Why not a Macbook?